orca-scan/orca-scan-openapi/README.md

 ## Orca Scan OpenAPI

-This repository contains [OpenAPI specifications][openapi] for OrcaScan's API.
+This repository contains [OpenAPI specifications](https://www.openapis.org/) for OrcaScan's API.

 Files can be found in the `openapi/` directory